Erie high school

 These businesses and organizations provide both financial and volunteer support, working side-by-side with Community School Directors to create meaningful opportunities, improve learning environments, and strengthen connections between schools and the community.

-Meet Erie High's Corporate Partner:
+Meet Erie High's Corporate Partners:

 cOMMUNITY sCHOOL hiGHLIGHT